-- Team composition and interdisciplinary collaboration: teams should include an appropriate mix of expertise, bringing together researchers from complementary scientific disciplines.
-A clear description of the roles of the individual partners and a clear project management plan must be presented. - Feasiblity: is the timeframe sufficient for carrying out the project?
+- Team composition and interdisciplinary collaboration: teams should include an appropriate mix of expertise, bringing together researchers from complementary scientific disciplines if required.
+A clear description of the roles of the individual partners and a clear project management plan must be presented. - Relevance and impact: What are the mid- to long term academic and societal impacts of the advancements expected from the project? - Feasiblity: is the timeframe sufficient for carrying out the project?
 Are the proposed resources suitable to achieve the goals?
 Is the budget adequate? - Consideration of gender aspects: The relevance of potential sex-specific and gender-related aspects of the proposed projects should be considered and explained throughout the proposal.